THargreaves/practical-python/README.md

 * Learn about how dictionaries can be implemented and used in Python
 * Learn how to randomly select items from a list/dictionary
 * Apply the session's techniques (along with some supplied helper code) to create a game of 'Higher or Lower' using the follower counts of various celebrities' Twitters

+### Session 3 - Life

+* Learn how we can use lists of lists to create 2D arrays in Python
+* Learn how to read text from a plain text file
+* Apply the sessions's technique to simulate life itself (well, Conway's Game of Life).
+Additionally, allow the uploading of custom starting patterns